-Any bullying behaviour, whether physical or non-physical, that is based on a person's sexuality or gender.
-It is when sexuality or gender is used as a weapon by boys or girls towards other boys or girls – although it is more commonly directed at girls.
+Any bullying behaviour, whether physical or non-physical, that is based on a person's sex.
+It is when a person's sex is used as a reason to target them.
+Although it is more commonly directed at girls, boys can also be subjected to this form of bullying.
 It can be carried out to a person's face, behind their back or through the use of technology.

 - Teasing or putting someone down because of:

 - their sex life (e.g. because they haven't had sex or if they've had sex with a number of people)

 - their body (e.g. the size of their breasts, bottom or muscles)

 - Using sexual words to put someone down (like calling someone 'slut' or 'bitch')